Marcus Trescothick: Captaincy 2010 – 2015

 Across all three formats, Trescothick took 2,518 runs for his county.
-ESPNcricinfo's George Dobell noted in their end of season round-up that "He continues to dominate county attacks in a way that only Graeme Hick and Mark Ramprakash – of recent batsmen – could match.
-There are times when he makes the bowlers' job appear impossible."
-However, as 2012 – Trescothick's 19th season at Somerset – approached, there was talk of resting him from the newly formed one-day cricket championship that following year.
-Trescothick did not travel with the rest of the side to the Champions League T20 in India.
-He missed part of the 2012 domestic season due to an ankle injury, and struggled for form going seven four-day matches without a half-century until passing fifty against Sussex in August and going on to score a century.
-By the end of the season he had played only five one day games, scoring 118 runs at 39.33, two T20 matches making only 31 runs in total, and nine County Championship games in which he scored 506 runs at 38.92, including two centuries.
+As 2012 – Trescothick's 19th season at Somerset – approached, there was talk of resting him from the newly formed one-day cricket championship the following year.
+Trescothick did not travel with the rest of the team to the Champions League T20 in India.
+He missed part of the 2012 domestic season due to an ankle injury, and struggled for form; he went seven four-day matches without a half-century until passing fifty against Sussex in August and going on to score a century.
+By the end of the season he had played only five one-day games, scoring 118 runs at 39.33, two T20 matches making only 31 runs in total, and nine County Championship games in which he scored 506 runs at 38.92, including two centuries.
 This was his lowest home-season aggregate since 1995.
 He nevertheless made a statement to the media voicing his wish to continue playing into his forties, and took up a winter commentary stint with Sky Sports to cover England's tour of India.

-The 2013 season, however, found Trescothick averaging only in the mid-twenties, and failed to score a century for the first time since 1998.
-He remained, however, the second-highest run maker for Somerset, behind only Nick Compton, and retained the captaincy for the 2014 season.
-He continued to appear as a commentator and analyst for Sky Sports in the off-season, in particular during coverage of the 2014 World T20.
-He also publicly lent his support to England's Jonathan Trott during the latter's departure from the 2013–14 Ashes series, empathising with Trott's stress-related illness in a statement to Sky Sports which recalled his own experiences, recalling that "you just can't take any more, you just can't get through the day let alone go out there and play a Test match and win a Test match."
+The 2013 season found Trescothick averaging only in the mid-twenties and failed to score a century for the first time since 1998.
+He remained the second-highest run maker for Somerset, behind only Nick Compton, and retained the captaincy for the 2014 season.
+He continued as a commentator and analyst for Sky Sports in the off-season, in particular during coverage of the 2014 World T20.
+He also publicly lent his support to England's Jonathan Trott during the latter's departure from the 2013–14 Ashes series, empathising with Trott's stress-related illness.